Carbimazole

 • Try taking carbimazole with food.

-• Let your doctor know if troublesome.
+• Let your doctor know if these bother you.

 • Headache